enkidevs/curriculum/excel/beginner/data-validation-filtering-grouping/data-types.md

 The `Times` are treated as fractions of a day. `24` hours or `1` is `12:00:00AM`, `0.5` is `12:00:00PM` and `0.25` is `06:00:00AM`.

-So if we format a cell to treat its input as both Time and date. `2.25` would be displayed as `1/1/1900 6:00:00AM`
+So if we format a cell to treat its input as both Time and Date. `2.25` would be displayed as `1/1/1900 6:00:00AM`

-- The `Text` data type are any letter, symbol, space, tab as well as number.
+- The `Text` data type contains any letter, symbol, space, tab as well as number.

 For instance, if you have `00123` in a cell that treats its input as a `Number` data type, it will save it as `123`.
 Whereas if you have a `Text` data type, it will save it as `00123`.